pippinbarr/lets-snake-ancient-greek-punishment/process/journal.md

 This is a bigger picture thing about game making too.
 And maybe especially for how I'm feeling about it just lately?
 I've spent a lot of time quite embedded in the specifics of implementations and surfacing them... and that has led to dwelling a lot on technical matters, luxuriating even... which takes time.
 And is interesting, but it's a timeline I don't think I want right now.
 I'd like to go idea->thing a little faster.

 So, less love of code and more love of game.

+## Sisyphusssed -- Wednesday 26 June 2024

+Well I guess I got Snake working yesterday and then also got the Sisyphus level pretty tidied away?
+It came together pretty easily because of... the constraints!
+Yay constraints!
+Things fall into place in this kind of hybridization and adaptation, fewer choices.

+I suspect Sisyphus was the easiest but that's alright, I'll pop away the others over the next days.
+As it comes so it goes.

+Feels good to be making something that makes sense.